philrz/super/docs/language/data-types.md

 ```

 First-class errors are particularly useful for creating structured errors.
-When a SuperPipe query encounters a problematic condition,
+When a SuperSQL query encounters a problematic condition,
 instead of silently dropping the problematic error
 and logging an error obscurely into some hard-to-find system log as so many
-ETL pipelines do, the Zed logic can
+ETL pipelines do, the offending value can be wrapped as an error and
-preferably wrap the offending value as an error and propagate it to its output.
+propagated to its output.

 For example, suppose a bad value shows up:
 ```